-I have today made my last payment due on my mortgage with Virgin Money.
-I assume I don't need a Llanfyrnach conveyancer on the Virgin Money panel to remove the mortgage at the Land Registry.
-Please confirm.
+I have today made my last payment due on my mortgage with RBS.
+I assume I don't need a Llanfyrnach conveyancer on the RBS panel to discharge the mortgage at the Land Registry.
+Am I right?

-If you have finished paying off your Virgin Money mortgage, they may send you evidence showing that you have paid it off.
+If you have finished paying off your RBS mortgage, they may send you evidence showing that you have paid it off.
 Alternatively they may notify the Land Registry directly.
-The Land Registry need to see this evidence before they will remove the Virgin Money mortgage from the register.
-Virgin Money, and any evidence they send you, will determine the action you need to take.
+The Land Registry need to see this evidence before they will remove the RBS mortgage from the register.
+RBS, and any evidence they send you, will determine the action you need to take.
 In cases where no conveyancer is acting for you and you have paid off your mortgage:

 - but are not moving to another property

-- where Virgin Money has sent the Land Registry the discharge electronically, and
+- where RBS has sent the Land Registry the discharge electronically, and

-- Virgin Money has instructed the Land Registry to do so
+- RBS has instructed the Land Registry to do so